 Cloth diapers versus disposable- the epic diapering decision of mamas to be, new mamas, mamas to potty training kiddos, or anywhere in between.
 If you are not sure what goes into cloth diapering, debating cloth vs disposable, or just need some basic info – check out this 101 guide!

-I began looking into cloth in 2013 when I was pregnant with my oldest, Palmer.
+I began looking into cloth in 2013 when I was pregnant with my oldest baby.
 The top three things that stood out to me the most about diapers in general were:

 - An average child uses 6-10,000 diapers before being potty trained.